 Hip hop and homosexuality are two things most wouldn’t put together and a topic mainstream media barely touches on.
 However, with recent headlines about longtime Hot 97 DJ Mister Cee’s sexuality, the conversation is in the spotlight.

-In September, an audio recording of Mister Cee, whose real name is Calvin LeBrun, was posted on YouTube by a transsexual who alleged the famed DJ wanted to engage in a sexual encounter.
+In September, an audio recording of Mister Cee, whose real name is Calvin LeBrun, was posted on YouTube by a transgender woman who alleged the famed DJ wanted to engage in a sexual encounter.
 Mister Cee previously announced the ending of his over 20-year stint with Hot 97 but later decided to stay at the station.

 As Mister Cee continues his path in hip hop with everyone knowing the truth, there have been some before him who have taken a similar journey.
 A small number of openly, gay Black men in hip hop exist who have dealt with the similar struggle of hiding.